lotherk/tmpl/README.md

      This should give you a basic overview of what tmpl can do for you.

+FEATURES
+     tmpl uses pledge(2) if available.

 BUGS
      The parser for -r is pretty bad so don't try to use any fancy shell syntax with quotes or other special chars.
 It might lead to unexpected behaviour.
-You should instead use a wrapper script.
+You should use a wrapper script instead.

+     Send bug reports to bugs+tmpl@hiddenbox.org.

 SEE ALSO
      mkstemp(3)